 Cleaner shrimp have a special relationship with some fish that will approach them for the specific purpose of being groomed and cleaned.
 However, sometimes this behavior may seem like a hostile one.

-If you’ve noticed what seems to be an aggressive behavior coming from the shrimp, don’t give up on them right away.
+If you’ve noticed what seems to be aggressive behavior coming from the shrimp, don’t give up on them right away.
 It could be that your shrimp are cleaning your clownfish, not actually hurting them.

 2. Banded Coral Shrimp